bem-site/bem-method/pages/jobs/jobs.en.md

 **Common requirements**

-Working knowledge of JavaScript, HTML and CSS as well as development across browsers.
+Working knowledge of JavaScript, HTML and CSS as well as cross-browser development.

 **Obligatory:**
   * BEM technologies, of course;